 - National Quality Forum (NQF) "never events" and sentinel events from The Joint Commission2

 - Hospital-acquired conditions (e.g., patient safety conditions such as pressure ulcers; device-associated infections)

 - Surgical wound infections

-- · Overall hospital/system mortality
+- Overall hospital/system mortality

-- · Neonatal mortality
+- Neonatal mortality

-- · Perioperative mortality
+- Perioperative mortality

 - Cesarean section rate

-- · Heart failure "appropriate care" measures
+- Heart failure "appropriate care" measures

-- 2 Since 2007, the Centers for Medicare and Medicaid Services (CMS) identified several of the NQF "never events" that it considers to be so egregious that they are no longer being reimbursed for Medicare patients.
-This list is updated on a periodic basis.
-See http://downloads.cms.gov/cmsgov/archived-downloads/SMDL/downloads/SMD073108. pdf for a list of such events.
-Also see www.jointcommission.org/ Sentinel_Event_Policy_and_Procedures/default.aspx.

 - Pneumonia "appropriate care" measures

 - Unplanned readmissions to the hospital (and/or overall hospital readmissions)

 - Unplanned transfers to a special care unit

-- · Unplanned returns to the operating room
+- Unplanned returns to the operating room

-Many organizations are taking a population health approach to care delivery to address both health outcomes and costs for atrisk/high-utilization populations.
+Many organizations are taking a population health approach to care delivery to address both health outcomes and costs for at-risk/high-utilization populations.
 To do this boards also need to look at outcomes data on groups of patients with chronic diseases (e.g., diabetes, obesity, cardiovascular disease), and patient groups that have insufficient access to necessary care.

 Service outcomes focus on the patient's experience in the hospital.
-These measures (many of which are included in the HCAHPS surveys, which hospitals are required to conduct and report to the Centers for Medicare and Medicaid Services) include length of wait in the emergency room, ease of preadmit procedures, staff responsiveness, doctor communication, nurse communication, hospital environment, etc.
+These measures (many of which are included in the HCAHPS surveys, which hospitals are required to conduct and report to the Centers for Medicare and Medicaid Services) include length of wait in the emergency room, ease of pre-admit procedures, staff responsiveness, doctor communication, nurse communication, hospital environment, etc.